 Worth knowing: A large portion of a "painting quote" can actually be surface preparation, not just painting.
 If a quote seems high, ask for a breakdown - you may find that most of the cost is in getting the walls ready.

 If you want an accurate estimate, you need to include both preparation and painting work.
-Try our calculator to see the full picture.
+Try our quoting tool to see the full picture.

 Here's what a typical 3-bedroom house repaint looks like when both plastering and painting are required: